 Foster Care: Background and History

 In 1853, Charles Loring Brace, a minister, founded the Children's Aid Society in New York City.
 Brace saw many immigrant children sleeping in the streets.
-He located families around the country who were willing to provide free homes for these children.
-These children were sent by train to these families and were often required to work long hours.
-Nevertheless, Brace's system became the foundation for today's foster care movement.
+Mr. Brace started the Orphan Train Movement were over 150,000 orphaned children in New York City were sent by train to farms across the country, primarily in the Midwest.
+Once sent to the farms, some children were treated with love and respect, while others were treated as slaves, were abused, and were often required to work long hours.
+Nevertheless, as the emphasis was on giving abandoned and abused children a family life, Brace's system became the foundation for today's foster care system.

-In the 1900s, social agencies began to pay and supervise foster parents.
+In the early 1900s, social agencies began to pay and supervise foster parents.
 The government began state inspections of foster homes.
-Services were provided to natural families to enable the child to return home, and foster parents were now seen as part of a team effort to provide for dependent children.
+Records were kept to increase accountability and children's needs were considered when placements were made.
+In addition, services were provided to birth families to enable the child to reunify or return home.
+Foster parents began to be seen as an integral part of a team effort to provide for dependent children.

 Today, children in foster care can be placed in several different types of foster homes.
 One type of home is the single foster family of one or more parents who cares for up to six foster children in their home with their own biological or adopted children.
 Another type of foster care is the group home.
 Historically, group foster homes were rife with abuse of children.
 Currently, they are better regulated and monitored than in the past.